kyledavis109/Puppet/README.md

 7. Once you have installed everything and are setup, you are ready to clone the repository.
 To clone the repository, open up a terminal and run `git clone https://github.com/kyledavis109/Puppet` to clone the repository into a folder on your computer.

-8. A `.env` file to store environmental variables for the database is required.
-These variables will be sensitive information so it's best to not share them with anyone.
-Create a `.env` file in the root directory of this file and store the environmental variables as follows:
+8. A `.env` file to store an environmental variable for the database is required.
+This variable will be sensitive information so it's best to not share it with anyone.
+Create a `.env` file in the root directory of this file and store the environmental variable as follows:

 ```